Where are they now? England’s Xl from Gareth Southgate’s first game

 “I don’t mind being challenged on that.
 I totally respect that.
 I don’t expect him to be happy but I’ve got to make decisions and I think it was the right thing to call him to talk that through – even if the timing wasn’t great.”

-Rashford has developed into one of the best forwards in the Premier League with Manchester United and has 45 international caps to his name at the time of writing.
-He’s also a lovely, lovely man.
+Rashford developed into one of the best forwards in the Premier League with Manchester United and has 46 international caps to his name at the time of writing, though his form seriously suffered amid United’s struggles in 2021-22.

 Sturridge’s final few years at Liverpool were detailed by a series of injury problems, and he joined Trabzonspor on a free transfer in 2019.